HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 ## Requirements and Setup

+Please bring your own laptop for the tutorial.
+Basic knowledge of Python and access to google collab is required to actively participate in the hands-on sessions.
+For participants without access to google collab, we will provide a requirements file at the beginning of the tutorial for installation of required packages.

 It is possible to either create an environment and install all the necessary packages locally (using the requirements.txt file) or to execute the notebooks on the browser, by clicking the 'Open in Colab' button.
 This second option doesn't require any further installation, but the user must have access to a Google account.